Meet Criminal Justice Studies Faculty

 Assistant Professor, Criminal Justice Studies

-Amanda Roberts, MA, is a doctoral candidate in Criminal Justice at the University of Louisville.
-She received her MA in Criminology from Western Kentucky University, her BA in Psychology and BS in Administration of Justice from the University of Louisville.
-Her research interests focus on corrections and examining correctional staff both in the institutional and the community setting.
-Specifically, she is interested in the psychological effects of working in corrections and the prevention and mitigation of negative work-related outcomes through evidence-based practices.
+Her research interests focus on corrections and examining correctional staff both in the institution and the community.
+Specifically, she is interested in the psychological effects of working in corrections and the prevention of negative work-related outcomes through evidence-based practices.
 She has partnered with the Kentucky Department of Corrections on research projects designed to examine these issues.
 Her work has recently been published in Deviant Behavior and International Criminal Justice Review.
 Her interests also include criminal justice policy reform specifically focusing on correctional issues like reentry, overreliance on incarceration, and increasing use of evidence-based rehabilitative programming.

 Marsha L. Mayes-Burton, MS